-Statistics Data Science Curriculum
+Statistics Data Science Curriculum (2023-24)

 This focused MS track is developed within the structure of the current MS in Statistics and new trends in data science and analytics.
-Upon the successful completion of the Data Science MS degree students will be prepared to continue on to related doctoral program or as a data science professional in industry.
+Upon the successful completion of the Data Science MS degree students will be prepared to continue to a related doctoral program or as a data science professional in industry.
 Completing the MS degree is not a direct path for admission to the PhD program in Statistics.

 This program is not an online degree program.